projectcapsule/capsule/docs/operator/getting-started.md

 It will install the Capsule controller in a dedicated namespace `capsule-system`.

 ### Install with Helm Chart
-Please, refer to the instructions reported into the Capsule Helm Chart [README](https://github.com/clastix/capsule/blob/master/charts/capsule/README.md).
+Please, refer to the instructions reported in the Capsule Helm Chart [README](https://github.com/clastix/capsule/blob/master/charts/capsule/README.md).

 # Create your first Tenant
-In Capsule, a _Tenant_ is an abstraction to group togheter multiple namespaces in a single entity within a set of bundaries defined by the Cluster Administrator.
+In Capsule, a _Tenant_ is an abstraction to group multiple namespaces in a single entity within a set of boundaries defined by the Cluster Administrator.
 The tenant is then assigned to a user or group of users who is called _Tenant Owner_.

 Capsule defines a Tenant as Custom Resource with cluster scope.